Human Resources G2C Use Case

 Verifiable Credentials

-W3C VC standard enables tamper-evident, cryptographically signed credentials that can be verified by any party without contacting the issuer.
+W3C VC standard enables tamper-evident, cryptographically signed credentials that can be verified by any party without contacting the issuer — supporting multiple formats including SD-JWT VC and ISO/IEC 18013-5 mobile documents (mDoc).

 Solid Pods